TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

-GET YOUR $6 REWARD 2X FASTER.
-2 tickets = $6 reward for a limited time only.
+THIS SUMMER, SEE MORE, GET MORE.
+More movie tickets = more movies on us.
 Details Gift Cards | Offers | Sign In Sign Out

 *   Fandango
 *   Go